CharlesHahn/GMX_Simple_Analysis_Tool/README.md

 - [ ] python unittest
 - [ ] better docs
-- [ ] unequal number of x and y ticks in xpm like fel.xpm
-- [ ] to set the tickintervals
 - [ ] easy API for draw lines with stddev (data, stddev two columns) in xvg file
-- [ ] add xpm.comments
-- [ ] to specify the figsize by commands
 - [ ] add a command to do AND/OR set operation to hbond or sltbr existance map
 - [ ] add inter-classes to ease the use of plotting xpm or xvg data
 - [x] add -xp to plus or minus X or Y data, and in xpm_show cut to adjust xtick values
 - [x] set the row of legends
+- [x] to specify the figsize by commands
+- [x] add xpm.comments
+- [ ] speed up the xpm transforming process
+- [ ] unequal number of x and y ticks in xpm like fel.xpm
+- [ ] to set the tickintervals
 - [ ] set the number of ticks
 - [ ] add original xvg data to smv plot